cetyler/cetyler.github.io/content/posts/2024/2024-08-11-rebuild_website.md

 been archived in 2023.
 I had to guess the version by looking at when I created this website (3.9).
 After that I was able to get it to work.

+## Lack of Documentation

+Most of the problems above are related to a lack of documentation.
+I did have a simple `README.md` that wasn't updated and didn't include some of the tooling that I updated to make my life easier to post.
+I ended up looking through my commits and reading some of the scripts before I remembered the process to updating my website.

 ## Next Steps